davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index.md

 4. Now write in `moveVertical(int distance)` and `moveHorizontal(int distance)`.
 Again, the work we have to do should be minimal.

+#### Part II: Change Size

-5. Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
+Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
 You'll need to change the sizes of the two triangles in such a way that the sum of the heights is equal to `newHeight` and the `width` is adjusted to `newWidth`.
 Okay, easy enough with a couple calls to the Triangles' `changeSize()` method.

     - However, this will introduce a new problem.
 The triangles, upon changing their size, may  overlap each other or they could be spread farther apart!